-The Virginia Tech Research Center - Arlington, at 900 N. Glebe Road, is a highly visible state-of-the-art facility designed to further the university's mission to expand its research portfolio in the National Capital Region.
+The Virginia Tech Research Center - Arlington, at 900 N. Glebe Road, is a highly visible state-of-the-art facility designed to further the university's mission to expand its research portfolio in the Greater Washington, D.C., metro area.
+The region offers great opportunity for partnerships with corporate research entities and close proximity to government agencies and other public and private-sector organizations.
 The building is located in the vibrant Ballston district of Arlington, a short distance from many of the leading science and research agencies of the federal government and many high-technology companies.